 Furthermore, Margaret Harradine records that in 1821 Frederick Korsten was granted a piece of land on the beach adjoining Strandfontein – current day Summerstrand – for the establishment of a whale fishery.

-According to Margaret Harradine in her book Port Elizabeth: A Social Chronicle up to 1945, “[On 4th June 1821], Frederick Korsten was granted a piece of land on the beach adjoining Strandfontein for a whale fishery.
+According to Margaret Harradine in her book Port Elizabeth: A Social Chronicle to the end of 1945, “[On 4th June 1821], Frederick Korsten was granted a piece of land on the beach adjoining Strandfontein for a whale fishery.
 Known as the “Fishery”, the choice of this spot lies in a small cove there which was said to provide safe landing for boats in all weathers.
 There was never access to the Fishery along the beach, but only overland via the Fishery Road.
 Apparently Fishery Point is what is now called Miller’s Point.
 The small cove was said to provide safe landing for boats – and is most probably where Avalanche is today.
 It is highly likely that there were no rocks on the beach in those days due to the huge driftsands emptying into the sea along that whole stretch of coast.

 His whaling enterprise alone was bringing him in over £4,000 per year besides the lease of Saint Croix and Bird Island which produced in one season over 14,000 seal skins.
 No less than 152 whales were killed in Algoa Bay between 1819 and 1841.